BowlingX/play-webpack/README.md

 ### Default Settings

-The plugin defines the following configuration:
+The plugin defines the following configuration (your `application.conf`):

     webpack {
       # the default bundles to include